shidhincr/shidhincr.github.com/source/_posts/2014-08-11-a-brief-walk-through-of-the-ng-options-in-angularjs.markdown

 ---

 I don't know how many times I banged my head whenever I had to use `ng-options` in my code.
-Everytime, I had to google around the syntax and tried to understand what it actually does.
-And as usual, the AngularJs documentation for ng-options is less informative and baffling.
+Every time, I had to google around the syntax and tried to understand what it actually does.
+To be frank, AngularJS documentation for ng-options is less informative and baffling.
 Even though there're couple of stack-overflow links about ng-options, I decided to write a detailed post.
-This post, will be more useful to me than for any others, as I don't need to google it next time I have to use `ng-options`.
+This post, will be more useful to me than any others, as I don't need to google it next time when I use `ng-options`.

 ## Why ng-options